Ask our Making Tax Digital Team a question

 A report by the Public Accounts Committee, published in November 2023, was critical of MTD implementation.

 HMRC has not announced when it will introduce MTD for Corporation Tax.
-It is unlikely to take place until around 2030, if then, and a voluntary pilot scheme would be launched prior to that.
+It is unlikely to take place until around 2030, if even then, and a voluntary pilot scheme would be launched prior to that.

 Contact our MTD team to discuss how we can help you transition to digital reporting ahead of the deadline.